hummingbot/hummingbot/documentation/docs/faq/market-making.md

 Market making in volatile or trending markets is more advanced and risky for new traders.
 It's recommended that a trader looking to market make in this kind of environment to get mentally familiar with it (e.g. via paper trading) before committing meaningful capital to the strategy.

-## What risks does a market maker face?
+## Besides market risk, what other risks does a market maker face?

 There are many moving parts when operating a market making bot that all have to work together in order to properly function: